Forbidden subgraphs on conjugacy class graphs of groups: Dihedral groups, dicyclic groups, generalized dihedral groups

-From this structure, it is evident that \( \Gamma_{CCC}(T_{4n}) \) is always \( P_4 \)-free, making it a {cograph}.
-Furthermore, it is always \( C_n \)-free for all \( n \geq 4 \), ensuring that it is a {chordal graph}.
-However, when \( n \) is odd, \( \Gamma_{CCC}(T_{4n}) \) contains \( 2K_2 \), indicating that in this case, it is neither a {split graph} nor a {threshold graph}. \end{proof} \begin{corollary} For all the groups $G$ mentioned in Theorem \ref{thm1}, $\Gamma_{CCC}(G)$ is claw-free. \end{corollary} \begin{proof} It follows from the above discussion that the forbidden subgraphs in Theorem \ref{thm1} are either complete graphs or disjoint unions of complete graphs.
-Consequently, they are always claw-free. \end{proof} \begin{theorem} For any natural number $n\geq 3$ which is not a power of 2, $\Gamma_{NCC}(D_{2n})$ is always a cograph and a chordal but neither a split nor a threshold when $n$ is even but $\frac{n}{2}$ is odd. \end{theorem}
+From this structure, it is evident that $ \Gamma_{CCC}(T_{4n}) $ is always $ P_4 $-free, making it a {cograph}.
+Furthermore, it is always $ C_n $-free for all $ n \geq 4 $, ensuring that it is a {chordal graph}.
+However, when $ n $ is odd, $ \Gamma_{CCC}(T_{4n}) $ contains $ 2K_2 $, indicating that in this case, it is neither a {split graph} nor a {threshold graph}. \end{proof} \begin{corollary} For all the groups $G$ mentioned in Theorem \ref{thm1}, $\Gamma_{CCC}(G)$ is claw-free. \end{corollary}